 A 529 plan is a tax-advantaged savings plan designed to help pay for education.
 Originally limited to post-secondary education costs, it was expanded to cover K-12 education in 2017 and apprenticeship programs in 2019.
 Many people may not realize that you can pay for flight training with your 529 plan.

 Some plans may have certain restrictions, so reach out to your financial institution to see if your 529 plan can help pay for your flight training.
 Learn More…

-If you have more than 20% equity in your home, you may qualify for a home equity line of credit, or HELOC.
+If you have more than 20% equity in your home, you may qualify for a home equity line of credit or HELOC.
 A HELOC is a convenient and often inexpensive way to borrow money.
-You don't have to get a HELOC from the company that services your mortgage, you can shop around with a number of lenders.
-Learn More...
+You don’t have to get a HELOC from the company that services your mortgage.
+You can shop around with any number of lenders.
+Learn More…

 Technically, 401(k) loans are not true loans, because they do not involve either a lender or an evaluation of your credit history.
 They are more accurately described as the ability to access a portion of your own retirement plan money.
 Learn More…

-Many of our students are unable to fund much of their program at all, and have to take out an unsecured loan.
-By nature these loans have higher interest rates than secured loans, but do not require any assets to get approved.
+For students with limited financing options, the best option may be to take out an unsecured loan.
+By nature, these loans have higher interest rates than secured loans but do not necessarily require any assets to get approved.

 If none of these are available to you, Thrust Flight has financial partners that can assist you in acquiring an unsecured personal loan to finance your flight training.
 Ask our Flight Training Director for more details.